fmentink/UMAShiftML3Scripts/ShiftML3/README.md

 # ShiftML3 CSA Calculator

-Fast NMR chemical shielding tensor predictions for organic crystals using the ShiftML3 deep-learning model.
-An 8-model ensemble averages full tensors before extracting principal components (σ11 ≥ σ22 ≥ σ33), with per-atom standard deviations as an uncertainty estimate.
+Script to run ShiftML3 by Kellner, Matthias et al. (10.1021/acs.jpclett.5c01819) Predicts NMR chemical shielding tensor predictions for organic crystals using the ShiftML3 deep-learning model.
+This script takes in a 8-model ensemble averages full tensors before extracting principal components (σ11 ≥ σ22 ≥ σ33), with per-atom standard deviations as an uncertainty estimate.
 No DFT required — seconds on GPU, minutes on CPU.

 ## Features